 For nearly a century this number is the holy grail of frequentists.
 Members of the other chuch, the Bayesians, hold other believes.

 In Phase III we want to demonstrate superiority (for nitpickers: non-inferiority) of verum to placebo.
-Once a drug is approved, we can be ≥95% sure that it is safe and efficacious (though there is a ≤5% chance that even ‘blockbuster drug’ does not perform better than snake-oil).
+Once a drug is approved, we can be ≥95% sure that it is safe and efficacious (though there is still a <5% chance that even a blockbuster does not perform better than snake oil).

 In the early days of BE a \(\small{95\%}\) CI was applied indeed.
 Below a scan of my conference proceedings.3